melvn/R1-GPTLens/README.md

-# GPTLens with Deepseek Reasoner
+# GPTLens with OpenAI GPT and Deepseek Reasoner

 This is a fork of the original [GPTLens repository](https://arxiv.org/pdf/2310.01152.pdf), which was presented in the paper "Large Language Model-Powered Smart Contract Vulnerability Detection: New Perspectives" at the IEEE Trust, Privacy and Security (TPS) conference 2023.

-This fork modifies the original authors' work to include the use of Deepseek Reasoner for both the auditor and critic stages, improving the accuracy and precision of vulnerability detection in smart contracts.
+This fork modifies the original authors' work to include support for both OpenAI GPT models (GPT-3.5-Turbo, GPT-4, GPT-4-Turbo) and Deepseek Reasoner models for both the auditor and critic stages, improving the accuracy and precision of vulnerability detection in smart contracts.

 ## Getting Started

 ### Prerequisites

 1. Python 3.8+ environment
+2. OpenAI API key (for GPT models)
-2. Deepseek API key
+3. Deepseek API key (for Deepseek models)

 ### Installation